awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecule-unfolding/test-your-own-model.md

-## Batch Test Your Own Model
+## Batch Evaluate Your Own Model

 You have two options to batch test your own model

-- Batch test your own mol2 file with out code changes
+- Batch Evaluate your own mol2 file with out code changes
 - Fully customize the test code

-## Batch test your own mol2 file with out code changes
+## Batch Evaluate your own mol2 file with out code changes

 If you have your own mol2 file, you want to batch test it, you can follow below steps: